WFOEs have become a very popular way for businesses to expand to mainland China.

 - Prepare legal documents.

 - The WFOE registration generally takes place online.
-Once the online form is filled in, a physical copy of the information provided in said document is typically sent off to China with signatures to the owners or legal representatives of the WFOE.
+Once the online form is filled in, a physical copy of the information provided in said document is typically sent off to China with the signatures of the owners or legal representatives of the WFOE.

 - After having completed the previous step, tax registration will have to be done.
 Said tax laws should be studied, as they are likely to be different from laws in the originating country.